 The Domenic J. Pellicciotti Composition Prize was founded by Dr. Gary C. Jaquay to honor his life partner Dominic J. Pellicciotti, an ardent fan of opera.
 The award seeks to encourage and acknowledge the creation of new opera works that explore themes related to social justice, diversity, equity and/or inclusion.

-2022 Opera Commissioning & Production Award
+2023 Opera Commissioning & Production Award

 The award-winning Crane Opera Ensemble and The Domenic J. Pellicciotti Opera Composition Prize seeks proposals from composer/librettist teams for a $25,000 Opera Commissioning Award.
-The winning team will be awarded a commission to complete the proposed work for a November 2022 premiere at The Crane School of Music, State University of New York, Potsdam.
+The winning team will be awarded a commission to complete the proposed work for a November 2023 premiere at The Crane School of Music, State University of New York, Potsdam.

 The prize was founded by Dr. Gary C. Jaquay to honor his life partner Dominic J. Pellicciotti, an ardent fan of opera.
 The award seeks to encourage and acknowledge the creation of new opera works that explore themes related to social justice, diversity, equity and/or inclusion.

-Deadline for Proposal Submission: January 15, 2020
+Deadline for Proposal Submission: April 1, 2021

 Preliminary Proposal should include: